 - 2 sprigs rosemary or thyme or marjoram

-- Rinse the half chickens and dry them completely with paper towels.
+- Let the chickens sit out on the counter for 30 minutes to come to temperature before starting.
+Rinse the half chickens and dry them completely with paper towels.
 Place them on a sheet pan and coat the whole outside surface with oil.
-Determine which method of seasoning you want to use:
+Determine which method of seasoning you want to use.

 - Method one: Heat a skillet over medium-high heat.
 Liberally sprinkle the seasoning blend all over the skin of the chicken, making sure to get under the wings and legs.
 When the skillet is hot, add 1 tablespoon oil, swirl it around to coat the pan, and add one of the half chickens, skin-side-down and cook for 6-7 minutes until good and browned.
 The heat on the skillet may need to be turned down to medium during cooking to prevent excessive smoking.
 When browned, return the half chicken to the sheet pan and brown the other chicken half.